sandywid/group03/README.md

 # Monitor logs in realtime
 docker compose logs -f

+# Install dependency for API tests
+pip install python-dotenv

+# Run all tests unit and API
+LOG_PATH=logs/app.log python -m pytest

 # Test if the API is up
 http -v :5000/healthz

-# Open your browser at 127.0.0.1:5050 to check if the website is up.
+# Open your browser at 127.0.0.1:5000 to check if the website is up.
 ```